stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

 --anyone has to shout out one of those adjectives.
-So, for example, if someone is going to try and climb the entire tree, we'll say--
+So, for example, if someone is going to try and... climb the entire tree, we'll say--

 #### ALEX

-Hot!
+*(simult.)* Hot!

 #### HELEN

---difficult.
+*(simult.)* --difficult.

 #### ALEX

-Oh, yes.
-That one.
+Oh.
+Yes.
+That one. __[laughs]__

 #### HELEN

-Difficult is what we will say, Alexander.
+"Difficult" is what we will say, Alexander.

 #### ALEX